Apps For Artists

-(Short for GNU Image Processor) is a free alternative to Photoshop.
+Gimp (Short for GNU Image Processor) is a free alternative to Photoshop.
 Like Photoshop, it takes time to learn.

 You can use Gimp to edit photos and resize them for the web among other things.

-I did try it out on my Windows 10 PC but it kept crashing, however, it works fine on my daughters Mac.
+I did try it out on my Windows 10 PC but it kept crashing, however, it works fine on my daughter’s Mac.

-A free alternative to Adobe Illustrator.
+Inkscape is a free alternative to Adobe Illustrator.
 Great for creating vector graphics so a good tool for graphic designers.

-Like Gimp, it crashed my PC but worked fine on the Mac, however it was a little slow in processing work.
+Like Gimp, it crashed my PC but worked fine on the Mac, however, it was a little slow in processing work.

-Imports a copy of your photo that you can edit and later export as a different file.
+Lightroom imports a copy of your photo that you can edit and later export as a different file.
 It has healing and cloning features that you can use to remove blemishes, and dust spots from pictures of your artwork.

 It can also adjust the lighting and exposure of your pictures and apply a watermark.